-1 INTRODUCTION
+1 Introduction

-Occlusion is an important problem when rendering truly threedimensional information in scientific visualization, such as, for example, medical data acquired from computer tomography.
+When rendering truly three-dimensional information in scientific visualization, such as, for example, medical data acquired from computer tomography, an important problem is to deal with occlusion.
 Because of occlusion, normally not all of the data can be shown concurrently.
 Frequently, the user wants to examine an object of interest within the volumetric data set.
-In many cases depicting this focus object on its own is not sufficient - the user is interested in exploring it within the context of the whole data set.
+In many cases depicting this focus object on its own is not sufficient the user is interested in exploring it within the context of the whole data set.
 To solve the problem of occlusion the context can be assigned a different - more sparse - visual representation, for example by reducing its opacity.
-This adjustment can even be performed locally, so the representation only changes for those parts of the context which actually occlude the focus [32, 33, 2].
-In illustrations, cutaways and ghosting techniques are used for this purpose.
+This adjustment can even be performed locally, so the representation only changes for those parts of the context which actually occlude the focus [29, 2].
+In illustration, cutaways and ghosting techniques are used for this purpose.
 However, the drawback of these approaches is that parts of the context information are still removed or suppressed.
 If it is instructive to retain the context even when it occludes the focus structure, illustrators often employ exploded views.